MrCPJT/Antibiotic-resistance/README.md

 - 11D generalized Lotka-Volterra (gLV) model [1,2,3]
   - Solved the system of ODEs using initial conditions and parameter estimates from existing literature [1]
   - Extended the basic gLV equations to include a perturbation / sensitivity term [1]
-  - Investigated the importance of timing when issuing feacal microbiota transplant (FMT) [3]
+  - Investigated the importance of timing when issuing faecal microbiota transplant (FMT) [3]
   - Considered varying interactivity parameters at each time step using a 1D random walk
   - Analysed system dynamics (mostly identification and classification of steady states) [2,3]